gsudre/lab_notes/198-summary_new_results.md

 ![](images/2021-02-11-11-59-26.png)

-ASD was not part of those paper above, so we tried to find papers for ACC and Caudate RNAseq in that population.
+ASD was not part of the papers above, so we tried to find papers for ACC and Caudate RNAseq in that population.
 There were no exact hits, but we found a couple for frontal cortex and DLPFC.
 Nothing for Caudate/Striatum/Basal ganglia though.